 CentER Discussion Paper Series No. 2012-062

-We exploit the quasi-random assignment of borrowers to loan officers using data from a large Albanian lender to show that own-gender preferences affect both credit supply and demand.
-Borrowers matched to officers of the opposite sex are less likely to return for a second loan.
+We study the effects of own-gender preferences on the supply of and demand for credit using data from a large Albanian lender.
+Exploiting the quasi-random assignment of borrowers to loan officers we find that borrowers matched to officers of the opposite sex are less likely to return for a second loan.
 The effect is larger when officers have little prior exposure to borrowers of the other gender and when they have more discretion to act on their gender beliefs, as proxied by financial market competition and branch size.
 We examine one channel of influence, loan conditionality.
-Borrowers assigned to opposite-sex officers pay higher interest rates and receive lower loan amounts, but do not experience higher arrears.
-Our results imply that own-gender preferences in the credit market can have substantial negative welfare effects.
+Borrowers assigned to opposite-sex officers pay higher interest rates and receive loans with shorter maturities, but do not experience higher arrears.
+Our results imply that own-gender preferences in the credit market can have substantial welfare effects.